graceh3/sustainably/README.md

 __Data Source__
 - [good on you](https://goodonyou.eco/) for sustainability ratings on fashion brands
-- Web-scraped 20 fashion brand sites for bag images using Selenium and BeautifulSoup
+- Web-scraped 1,500 images from 20 different brands using Selenium and BeautifulSoup

 __Methodology__<br>